CrispyConductor/pasync/README.md

 # pasync

 Version of async that uses promises instead of callbacks.
+Also includes other asynchronous promise utilities.

 ```js
 var pasync = require('pasync');